-It is important to emphasize that the research is going on and that in laboratory conditions has been achieved degrees of efficiency bigger than 40 %, but they are still not available on the market due to the high prices which are unacceptable for the potential buyers.
+It is important to emphasize that the research is going on and that in laboratory conditions has been achieved degrees of efficiency bigger than 40 %, but today they are still not commercially available.

-So, if one project which is feasible from technical aspect to be acceptable and implemented it must be also acceptable for the investor from commercial aspect.
-Hence, there is a need for analysis of the economic efficiency of the home photovoltaic systems which is connected with the determination of the expected expenses and benefit during the lifecycle of the technical system.
+On the other hand, in order one project to be feasible from technological aspect and implemented, it must be acceptable also from commercial aspect.
+That is why there is a need for analysis of the economic efficiency of a photovoltaic electrical plant as a complex technical and technological system and determine the expected costs and profit during its life cycle.

-The economic efficiency of a technical system can be defined as a quotient of the expected benefit since the undertaking of the project (B - Benefit) and overall expenses during the exploitation period:
+The economic efficiency of a technical system can be defined as a quotient of the expected benefit since the undertaking of the project (B - Benefit) and overall expenses during its whole life cycle: